Michael Crichton: Early novels and screenplays (1969–1974)

-Crichton critiqued Kurt Vonnegut's Slaughterhouse-Five (1969) in The New Republic.
+Crichton reviewed Kurt Vonnegut's Slaughterhouse-Five (1969) in The New Republic.

 Crichton says after he finished his third year of medical school: "I stopped believing that one day I'd love it and realized that what I loved was writing."
 He began publishing book reviews under his name.
-In 1969, Crichton wrote a review for The New Republic (as J. Michael Crichton), critiquing Kurt Vonnegut's recently published Slaughterhouse-Five.
+In 1969, Crichton wrote a review for The New Republic (as J. Michael Crichton), reviewing Kurt Vonnegut's recently published Slaughterhouse-Five.
 He also continued to write Lange novels: Zero Cool (1969), dealt with an American radiologist on vacation in Spain who is caught in a murderous crossfire between rival gangs seeking a precious artifact.
 The Venom Business (1969) relates the story of a smuggler who uses his exceptional skill as a snake handler to his advantage by importing snakes to be used by drug companies and universities for medical research.

 The first novel that was published under Crichton's name was The Andromeda Strain (1969), which proved to be the most important novel of his career and established him as a bestselling author.
 The novel documents the efforts of a team of scientists investigating an extraterrestrial microorganism that clots human blood, causing death within two minutes.
 Crichton was inspired to write it after reading The IPCRESS File by Len Deighton while studying in England.
 Crichton says he was "terrifically impressed" by the book – "a lot of Andromeda is traceable to Ipcress in terms of trying to create an imaginary world using recognizable techniques and real people."
 He wrote the novel over three years.
 The novel became an instant hit, and film rights were sold for $250,000.
 It was adapted into a 1971 film by director Robert Wise.

 During his clinical rotations at the Boston City Hospital, Crichton grew disenchanted with the culture there, which appeared to emphasize the interests and reputations of doctors over the interests of patients.
 He graduated from Harvard, obtaining an MD in 1969, and undertook a post-doctoral fellowship study at the Salk Institute for Biological Studies in La Jolla, California, from 1969 to 1970.
 He never obtained a license to practice medicine, devoting himself to his writing career instead.
 Reflecting on his career in medicine years later, Crichton concluded that patients too often shunned responsibility for their own health, relying on doctors as miracle workers rather than advisors.
 He experimented with astral projection, aura viewing, and clairvoyance, coming to believe that these included real phenomena that scientists had too eagerly dismissed as paranormal.